Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 Integration tests interacts with the application that uses data from the database.

-As we don't want to use the production environment, we use the `Firebase local emulator`.
+As we don't want to use the production environment, we should use the `Firebase local emulator`.

 The emulator has no data as a default, so we need to create necessary collections.

-It is not convenient to create it every time we start the emulator.
+It is not convenient to create it every time the emulator starts.
 So, for this purposes, we need to create all collection once and export it using the following command:

 ```bash
 firebase emulators:export export_directory